-Another great thing about cleaning your ceiling, as well as your kitchen walls, is that you will be able to get rid of existing mold, or prevent it from developing.
-A huge percent of people trigger allergies and asthma disease because of inhaled mold spores.
+Another great thing about cleaning your ceiling, as well as your kitchen walls, is that you will be able to get rid of existing mould, or prevent it from developing.
+A huge percent of people trigger allergies and asthma disease because of inhaled mould spores.
 Keeping it away from your kitchen is a great way to decrease the risk.

 Oven and Microwave Cleanup

 If you cook a lot, or you warm your food a lot using a microwave, you might want to freshen it up.
 An easy way is to use a damp coffee filter in the heated oven or over the microwave dish.
 Wait until it cools down a bit and wipe the food.